 This is the thing: there is always something to think about.
 There’s always an ego project, a potential Alistair to plan and protect.
 There’s always a problem to remember and then fret for hours about.
 The “thinking about the Alistair Project” is an infinite hall of mirrors.
 But hanging out with the jellyfish within simplifies the whole experience of being alive.
 It feels almost shamefully simple and enjoyable.
 It might not always be pleasant – I might be feeling pain or nausea or tension – but it feels workable.
 Concrete.
 Here.

-It has certainly completed up-ended my understanding of meditation which used to be about setting up a more refined thinker which commented on the cruder thinking that filled my mind.
-In essence it was a subtle form of judgement and an exhausting project of self-improvement.
+It has certainly completed up-ended my understanding of meditation which used to be about setting up a more refined thinker who commented on the cruder thinking that filled my mind.
+In essence, it was a subtle form of judgement and an exhausting project of self-improvement.

 An awareness of the whole game of ‘me’ from the space of the body

 Dropping down into the body gives me a platform of ‘basic sanity’ within which awareness arises.
 It’s not ‘me’ noticing aspects of me.
 But it’s an awareness of the whole game of ‘me’ from the space of the body.
 It actually accesses an awareness that is beyond the body but it needs the gateway of the body to get there.
 That experience of awareness beyond thought is a basic tenet of myriad spiritual practices.
 It’s only these embodied techniques that have allowed me to actually access that dimension of experience and stay there for any amount of time.
 And retreat is definitely the time needed for these insights to sink in.
 And sink down far enough to last through the year.

 I’d love to know your thoughts about dropping into the body.
 Drop me a message with any thoughts, comments, questions, queries or insights that pop up while reading the blog.
 I’d love to hear from you!

 Find out more about The Mindsprings School.
 A series of courses created by Alistair to help you live a happier life.